Khubeza patties

-Khubeza patties (קציצות חובזה) are fried patties made of khubeza, a variety of a mallow (native to the Levant region) combined with bulgur, pita crumbs, eggs, spices, garlic and onions.
+Khubeza patties (קציצות חובזה) are fried patties made of khubeza, a variety of mallow native to the Levant region, combined with bulgur, pita crumbs, eggs, spices, garlic and onions.

 History

 During the siege of Jerusalem, when convoys of food could not reach the city, residents of Jerusalem went out to the fields to pick khubeza, a wild green which is high in iron and vitamins.
 The Jerusalem radio station Kol Hamagen broadcast instructions for cooking it.
 The broadcast, picked up in Jordan, convinced the Arabs that the Jews were dying of starvation and that victory was at hand.

 Variations

 Jute mallow (molokhia) leaves can be used instead of khubeza.